sikher/gurbanidb/readme.md

 1. Please setup a vhost called `api.dev` (or a name of your choosing) to point to the directory where you just downloaded the GurbaniDB repository
 2. Now open `Terminal` or the command-line and use `cd` to navigate to the GurbaniDB repository.
 Then run the command `php composer.phar install` to install all the dependencies of the [Laravel](http://laravel.com/docs/installation) PHP framework
 3. Open a browser and navigate to `api.dev/` to see if it loads the homepage.
-If not, check your Apache error log and double-check you install all the pre-requisites properly.
+If not, check your Apache error log and double-check you installed all the pre-requisites properly.

 ### Step 3: Install Local GurbaniDB Database & Setup Production Database

-1. Download the GurbaniDB database here: http://www.sikher.com/sql/2.0/
+1. Download the GurbaniDB 2.0 database here: http://www.sikher.com/sql/2.0/
 2. Follow the installation instructions here: https://github.com/sikher/docs/blob/master/2.0.md
 3. Go to `./app/config/` in your repository and `mkdir` 'production'.
-Then `cp` the file `database.php` into the new production folder and modify them as necessary.
-Double-check the database settings inside the following folders:
+Then `cp` the file `database.php` into the new production folder.
+Now update the database settings inside the following files:
 	* `app/config/database.php` - Default Database
 	* `app/config/local/database.php` - Local Database
 	* `app/config/production/database.php` - Production Database